Skip to main content

 volumetric bone density

-Meaning ∞ Volumetric bone density quantifies the amount of bone mineral per unit volume of bone tissue, typically expressed in grams per cubic centimeter (g/cm³).
+Meaning ∞ Volumetric Bone Density is a precise, three-dimensional measure of the total mineral content per unit volume of bone tissue, typically quantified in units such as grams per cubic centimeter.

 clinical protocols